vijaylaxmipb/-Yoga-Fest/README.md

  - The hero image was chosen as i wanted something with a yoga posture with natural background.The image make the users want to scroll down the home page.
  ![Hero Image](assets/images/Readme_hero_image.jpg)

+ - **Main Section**
+    - Headers on all pages to help TO give the content to the users on each page.
+    - Content in the home page,it describes about why yoga is necessary when and where the event is taking place.
+    - Information kept short to help the user find information quickly.

+- **Home page**

+    - The lightpink greets the user to give them a attractive,warm, calm welcome.
+    - The layout is vertical on smaller screens and horizontal to make use of the larger screens such as laptops.